 - Proper visibility.
 Property owners should have adequate lighting for their customers and for anyone with a right to be on the property.
 The lighting should be outside as well as inside and work any time someone might reasonably be on the property.
 When an area is too dark, victims can’t see an attack coming.
 Let our lawyers determine whether or not there was adequate lighting when you were victimized.

 - Property monitoring.
 Video cameras can help uncover the assailant’s identity, reveal how the attack happened, and show the physical harm to the victim.
 If property didn’t have cameras, they were broken, or the cameras weren’t turned on, you may have a negligent security claim.

 - Restricted access.
 Locks should work properly, and access to office buildings, residences, and other places should be restricted, especially when it’s dark.
 Alarms should sound or be triggered when access is unauthorized.
 If an assailant was easily able to enter a space he shouldn’t have, turn to legal representation for assistance.

 - Security on the premises.
 Security guards help to deter attacks and to catch criminals.
-Bars, clubs, corporate centers, and other secure places should anticipate the possibility of a fight or theft occurring on the premises.
+Bars, clubs, corporate centers, and other secure places should anticipate the possibility of sexual abuse, a fight or theft occurring on the premises.
 Victims who feel like a security guard didn’t do his job should seek legal counsel.